mydul/coding-fun/README.md

 So, if you put that VBS file on someone's computer and they click it, they will be blown away.
 The fear of the VIRUS they will be in tension.

+## Desclimer!

+- No harmful things are implied.
+Especially to educate school kids learning purposes can be used in such a way.

 ## License

-Distributed for all student under the [personal](https://github.com/mydul) licence.
+Distributed for all school student under the [personal](https://github.com/mydul) licence.

 ## Authors